 “It is usually with color, as well as with the smell, that the worker judges whether the batch is in a condition to be passed to the still.
 So we remove very exactly all the garbage and the scum that float and we pour the bunch into large boilers placed on a stove in which a fire is made.”

 “When the spirit does not rise in the capital, the joints of the neck are loosened, and after having seen the boiler they are filled with new batches, and the distillation is repeated to obtain a certain quantity of first distilled water, which being weak needs to be repassed a second time to the still.
 This rectification acquires a lot of clarity and strength.
 It is very spirited, but by the few precautions, it always contracts airiness and tanned leather smell very unpleasant to those who are not accustomed to it.”

 Dutrone La Couture (1) reports:

-“In the first part of the rumerie, fermentation vats are stored standing.
-These pieces receive syrups extended water in a proportion such that they carry 11 & 12 degrees to the hydrometer, in this state they take the name of rasps.
-The fermented rasp are carried in a still or distilled.
-The product that we obtain is rum or taffia according to the state of the syrup, and according to the circumstances which have accelerated the fermentation and the distillation rasps.”
-[SOS the translatoin really fell apart and I have no idea what is happening here.]
+“In the first part of the rummerie, fermentation vats are stored standing.
+These pieces receive syrups diluted with water in a proportion such that they carry 11 & 12 degrees to the hydrometer, in this state they take the name of rasps.
+The fermented rasp are carried to a still where they are distilled.
+The product that we obtain is rum or taffia according to the state of the syrup, and according to the circumstances which have accompanied the fermentation and the distillation of the rasps.”

 (1) Precis sur la canne et sur les moyens d’en extraire le sel essentiel.
 Paris, 1790.